May 24, 2015 § 2 Comments

 And so they did…

-Nala likes the transportation board while Sali likes the occupation board, he takes it again and again and again.
+Naya likes the transportation board while Ali likes the occupation board, he takes it again and again and again.

 For this picture, which supposedly to be “journalist”, Kak Eja thinks the children in La’i will say this is a busker x) As this is how some buskers in Indonesia are, they carry their own speaker and microphone, they usually sing dangdut.